mrk21/study_yaml/merge_key/README.md

 # merge key

-The YAML merge key is not core specification of YAML language.
-This is implemented by YAML tags specified by [yaml.org](http://yaml.org/).
+YAML merge key is not a core function of YAML format.
+This is implemented by YAML tags stipulated by [yaml.org](http://yaml.org/type/merge.html).

 ## See